We’d Love To Hear About Your Project

 Don’t let town, city, or state borders restrict your search.
 A New York-based ad and marketing agency, for instance, could serve the needs of clients on the West Coast perfectly well.
 In this day and age where different means of communication are practically at our fingertips, you can stay in regular touch with the agency you select from just about anywhere.

-Limiting your search to agencies with industry-specific experience is not the best idea.
-While selecting an agency that is experienced in your field might be appropriate, you might risk the effect of groupthink.
+Limiting your search to agencies with industry-specific experience might not be the best idea.
+While selecting an agency with experience in your field might be appropriate, you may risk the effect of groupthink.
 This is when team members avoid expressing concerns or disagreeing with the general consensus, leading to dysfunctional decision-making.
-In several cases, an outsider’s view can lend that much needed new perspective.
+In several cases, an outsider’s view can lend that much-needed new perspective.

 Size Matters